roots/wp-password-bcrypt/README.md

 There are a [few plugins](https://en-gb.wordpress.org/plugins/search.php?q=bcrypt) that exist which enable bcrypt.
 This plugin is different because we bypass the `PasswordHash` class and the `phpass` library that WordPress core uses.
 This plugin uses PHP's built-in `password_hash` and `password_verify` functions directly to only support PHP 5.5+.

+**I already use Two-factor authentication and/or prevent brute-force login attempts.
+Does this plugin still help?**

+Better hashing functions like bcrypt serve a different purpose than Two-factor authentication, brute-force attempt protection, or anything which acts at the log in stage.
+Strong hashing functions are important if an attacker is able to get access to your database.
+They will make it much harder/practically impossible to determine the plain-text passwords from the hashes.
+Whereas with MD5, this is trivial.
+Tools/plugins to protect logging in are still important and should be used together with this plugin.

 ## Further Reading

 * `password_hash` [RFC](https://wiki.php.net/rfc/password_hash)